Superalgos/Superalgos/docs/pages/suite/suite-trading-system-hierarchy.md

 {% include tip.html content="You may work with as many strategies as you wish. " %}

 {% include important.html content="Strategies within the same trading system work in the same market, have the same base asset, and &mdash;most importantly&mdash;share the same capital.
-This means that only one strategy in the trading system may be triggered at any one point, and that no other strategy in the trading system may be triggered until the first one is triggered off.
+This means that only one strategy in the trading system may be triggered at any one point and that no other strategy in the trading system may be triggered until the first one is triggered off.
 If you wish to have more than one strategy trading at the same time, then those strategies must be put in separate trading systems. " %}